VU-RASL/InterviewAuthoringTool/front-end/README.md

 ![image](https://user-images.githubusercontent.com/16523534/222415570-b26fbd62-9a5b-47bb-921a-962dff312871.png)

-6. In another terminal, navigate to the front-end directory.
+6. In another terminal, navigate to the <b>front-end</b> directory.
 7. For first-time users, enter the following command that installs all dependencies.

 ```